jeffgortmaker/pyblp/docs/examples.rst

    simulation.product_data
    simulation.agent_data

-The instruments in :attr:`Simulation.product_data` are basic ones computed with :func:`build_blp_instruments` that are functions of all exogenous numerical variables in the problem.
-For this example, :math:`Z_D` is a constant column followed by all non-price characteristics and two other columns of traditional BLP instruments that are computed for the one demand-side characteristic that doesn't enter :math:`X_3`.
-Similarly, :math:`Z_S` is a constant column followed by all non-price characteristics and two other columns of BLP instruments that are computed for the one supply-side characteristic that doesn't enter :math:`X_1` or :math:`X_2`.
+The excluded instruments in :attr:`Simulation.product_data` include basic instruments computed with :func:`build_blp_instruments` that are functions of all exogenous numerical variables in the problem.
+In this example, excluded demand-side instruments are four columns of traditional BLP instruments based on ``x`` and ``y``, along with the cost-shifter ``z``.
+Excluded supply-side instruments are traditional BLP instruments based on ``x`` and ``z``, along with ``y``.

 The :class:`Simulation` can be further configured with other arguments that determine how unobserved product characteristics are simulated and how marginal costs are specified.

-Since at this stage, prices and shares are all zeros, we still need to solve the simulation with :meth:`Simulation.solve`.
+Since at this stage prices and shares are all zeros, we still need to solve the simulation with :meth:`Simulation.solve`.
 This method computes synthetic prices and shares.
-Just like :meth:`ProblemResults.compute_prices`, it iterates over the :math:`\zeta`-markup equation from :ref:`Morrow and Skerlos (2011) <ms11>` to do so.
+Just like :meth:`ProblemResults.compute_prices`, to do so it iterates over the :math:`\zeta`-markup equation from :ref:`Morrow and Skerlos (2011) <ms11>`.

 .. ipython:: python